rdemoya12/Bash-scripting-RADprojects/blastn_HCRprobes.md

 need more attention before it is outputting an XML file like we would like.
 But below I have place a simple copy of the blastn program and its parameters.
-Automating this will save hours of time and provide us a quick effienct way to make probes and judge them properly.
+Automating this will save hours of time and provide us a quick efficient way to make probes and judge them properly.

 ``` bash
 # Using other organism names doesn't always work because of the SIGXCPU memory error